mrbrutti/Cartero/README.md

 ```

 ##### MongoDB
-Cartero makes use of MongoDB to store data on the Listener and Admin side of things.
-Because of the version of MongoMapper being used, MongoDB 3.0 is recommended/required.
+Cartero makes use of MongoDB + MongoID library to store data on the Listener and Admin side of things.

 On OSX:
 ```shell